AG-Boerries/MIRACUM-Pipe/README.md

 ## Getting Started

+This repo is intended to be run as docker (see [MIRACUM-Pipe-docker]()).
+Alternatively, you can pick a [Galaxy version]().

+In some cases Docker or Galaxy might be inapropriate.
+Therefore, one can install this software on a [Debian 10](https://www.debian.org/) system.

 ### Prerequisites
-This piece of software is intended to run in a Docker environment.
-In some cases Docker might be inapropriate.
-Therefore, one can install this software on a [Debian 10](https://www.debian.org/) system.
 We offer installation scripts.
 In order to setup up the main components execute the following scripts.

 ```bash